 SummarySo good I would join the Mafia to get it!
 Capisci?!

 The GoodThe first decade of the 21st century was marked by a rise in creativity in Eastern European game-making.
-Of the new games that were developed in those countries that used to dwell in the shadow of communist regimes, the Czech Mafia stands out as the one that found its way into the mainstream and became an instant hit within its genre.
+Among the new games that were developed in those countries that used to dwell in the shadow of communist regimes, the Czech Mafia stands out as the one that found its way into the mainstream and became an instant hit within its genre.

-Oh, "Mafia"...
-It was truly one of those "games you can't put down" for me.
-From mission to mission, my love to it grew and increased.
+Mafia was truly one of those "games you can't put down" for me.
+From mission to mission, my appreciation to it grew and increased.
 It was so clear that the Czech developers loved their game so much and invested everything in it, left in it a part of their souls.
-When a game is created with so much love, you just feel those vibes coming at you.
+When a game is created with so much dedication, you just feel those vibes coming at you.

-Since "Mafia" was conceived as a GTA clone, the inevitable question is of course "how does this game compare to GTA games"?
+Since Mafia was conceived as a GTA clone, the inevitable question is of course "how does this game compare to GTA games"?
 I can only give you this advice: don't compare.
-I started playing "Mafia" while thinking of GTA, and that was a mistake.
-It took me some time to appreciate "Mafia" for what it was.
-GTA games are great at what they do, and "Mafia" is great at what it does.
+I started playing Mafia while thinking of GTA, and that was a mistake.
+It took me some time to appreciate this game for what it was.
+GTA games are great at what they do, and Mafia is great at what it does.
 Their goals are different.
-GTA is about pure fun, diversity, and humor; "Mafia" is serious and realistic.
-In GTA, you are happy to perform all kinds of crazy things even though you know they are impossible; in "Mafia", you are immersed into a genuine life of a mafioso.
-GTA is arcade-like fun, while "Mafia" is hardcore action.
-GTA is about insanely versatile and totally unrealistic missions tied by silly plots sparked by satire; "Mafia" is about down-to-earth assignments and serious third-person shooter gameplay crowned by a deep, meaningful story.
+GTA is about pure fun, diversity, and humor; Mafia is serious and realistic.
+In GTA, you are happy to perform all kinds of crazy things even though you know they are impossible; in Mafia, you are immersed into a genuine life of a mafioso.
+GTA is arcade-like fun, while Mafia is hardcore action.
+GTA is about insanely versatile and totally unrealistic missions tied by silly plots sparked by satire; Mafia is about down-to-earth assignments and serious third-person shooter gameplay crowned by a meaningful story.
 They are different, they are both great, and we need them both.

-That doesn't mean that there is no fun to be had in "Mafia".
+That doesn't mean that there is no fun to be had in Mafia.
 Oh no, there is plenty of it.
-Just like in GTA games, you can wreck havoc in the city, running over pedestrians, shooting people, blowing up cars, etc. You can hot-wire and hijack cars and just drive around, enjoying the beautiful scenery.
+Just like in GTA games, you can wreak havoc in the city, running over pedestrians, shooting people, blowing up cars, etc. You can hotwire and hijack cars and just drive around, enjoying the beautiful scenery.
 But it is clear that the focus of the game is not on that.
-In GTA, driving was clearly more important than shooting; in "Mafia", it's the other way around.
+In GTA, driving was clearly more important than shooting; in Mafia, it's the other way around.
 The "meat" of the game are its missions, in which shooting sequences take much more weight than the driving ones.

-"Mafia" never lets go, it is always ready to great the player with yet another nerve-wrecking episode.
-There is always a great variety in the shooting parts of the game: beside the usual "kill everyone" missions, there are stealth missions, melee fighting, sniping; the levels are massive outdoor environments, narrow corridors, a boat, an abandoned prison, docks, airport, art museum; each and every level is memorable, each and every mission is different in terms of goals and execution, but similar in the amount of pure suspense and adrenaline-raising action.
-"Mafia" would have been a great game even if it didn't have the driving parts.
+Mafia never lets go, it is always ready to greet the player with yet another nerve-wrecking episode.
+There is always great variety in the shooting parts of the game: besides the usual "kill everyone" missions, there are stealth missions, melee fighting, sniping; the levels are massive outdoor environments, narrow corridors, a boat, an abandoned prison, docks, airport, art museum; each and every level is memorable, each and every mission is different in terms of goals and execution, but similar in the amount of pure suspense and adrenaline-raising action.
+Mafia would have been a great game even if it didn't have the driving parts.

 But the driving is also great fun.
-The city in "Mafia" is a wonderful place to explore.
+The city in Mafia is a wonderful place to explore.
 Everything is done with outstanding care.
 The city is very large, with several drastically different areas: busy city center with skyscrapers, charming areas with old buildings, a rich district with villas, a workers' quarter, a lovely countryside, etc. There is a vast amount of different cars to steal and to drive; all of them have an authentic look and feel of the thirties.
 There are fully interactive trams and trains in the city that you could board if you are tired of exploring the city by car or on foot.
-While most of the driving serves as just a prelude to the actual missions, there are also several suspenseful chase sequences and a very challenging (fortunately, with a difficulty level slider if you apply the much-needed patch), but excellent racing mission with the coolest cars you've ever seen.
+While most of the driving serves as just a prelude to the actual missions, there are also several suspenseful chase sequences and an incredibly challenging (fortunately, with a difficulty level slider if you apply the much-needed patch), but excellent racing mission with the coolest cars you've ever seen.